Grant Mattos

-Grant Logan Mattos (born March 12, 1981) is an American former professional National Football League (NFL) wide receiver and special teams player who played for three teams over a four-year career, and as a contestant on Survivor: Redemption Island, the 22nd season of U.S. Survivor, where he finished in eighth place.
+Grant Logan Mattos (born March 12, 1981) is an American former professional National Football League (NFL) wide receiver and special teams player who appeared in six games played for the San Diego Chargers, and was on the practice roster for three other teams, over a four-year career.
+He was later a contestant on Survivor: Redemption Island, the 22nd season of U.S. Survivor, where he finished in eighth place.